loomnetwork/unity-sdk/README.md

 ## Overview

-`LoomAuthClient` should be used to obtain a `LoomIdentity`, once you have a `LoomIdentity` you can use the associated private key to sign and then commit transactions using `LoomChainClient`.
+`AuthClient` should be used to obtain a `Identity`, once you have a `Identity` you can use the associated private key to sign and then commit transactions using `LoomChainClient`.

 ## Authorization Flows

-To obtain a `LoomIdentity` you must first obtain an access token from Auth0, the exact process depends on the platform.
+To obtain a `Identity` you must first obtain an access token from Auth0, the exact process depends on the platform.
 Currently the process has only be implemented on desktop platforms, mobile platforms are TBD.

 ### Desktop Windows / Mac / Linux

-`LoomAuthClient` will wait for an HTTP request on `http://127.0.0.1:9999/auth/auth0/`, then it will open a new browser window and load the Auth0 sign-in page (using the default system web browser).
+`AuthClient` will wait for an HTTP request on `http://127.0.0.1:9999/auth/auth0/`, then it will open a new browser window and load the Auth0 sign-in page (using the default system web browser).
-At this point the user should be directed to switch to the browser to sign-in, when they do so successfully Auth0 will redirect to the aforementioned URL, and `LoomAuthClient` will fetch or create a `LoomIdentity`.
+At this point the user should be directed to switch to the browser to sign-in, when they do so successfully Auth0 will redirect to the aforementioned URL, and `AuthClient` will fetch or create a `Identity`.

 ### Android

-`LoomAuthClient` will open the default system browser to the Auth0 hosted login page, once the user signs in the browser will redirect the user back to the Unity app. `LoomAuthClient` will then fetch or create a `LoomIdentity`.
+`AuthClient` will open the default system browser to the Auth0 hosted login page, once the user signs in the browser will redirect the user back to the Unity app. `AuthClient` will then fetch or create a `Identity`.

 You must add an Auth0 redirect activity to the Android manifest, and set the `host`, `pathPrefix`, and `scheme` to match the Auth0 redirect URL specified when creating a new instance of `AuthClient`.